When you focus on adding value to others, your own success and happiness will flow naturally.

 “What former South African president Nelson Mandela said is true: ‘If you talk to a man in the language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart.'
 The bottom line is that indifference is really a form of selfishness.”

-One “Aha” piece of the book for me was in his discussion about the importance of having passion for whatever you're trying to convey, and he distinguishes passion from emotion.
-He suggests that before you speak to people, you should ask yourself these questions:
+One “Aha” piece of the book for me was in his discussion about the importance of having passion for whatever you're trying to convey.
+He distinguishes passion from emotion and suggests that before you speak to people, you should ask yourself these questions: